-SAVE stands for Saving Asia’s Vultures from Extinction.
-It’s a consortium of like-minded, regional and international organisations, created to oversee and co-ordinate conservation, campaigning and fundraising activities to help the plight of south Asia’s vultures.
-You can find out more about SAVE, its mission, and the partners involved here.
+SAVE is a consortium of like minded, regional and international organisations, created to oversee and co-ordinate conservation, campaigning and fundraising activities to help the plight of South Asia’s vultures

-To save these magnificent birds from extinction we need your help.
-For every £25.000 raised a new vulture safe haven can be created.
+For every £25,000 raised a new vulture safe haven can be created.
 Please help us help them.
-Donate today before it is too late for these magnificent birds.

 Find out more about the plight of Asia’s Vultures.

 Get all the latest news about the fight to save Asia’s vultures